opendaylight/sfc/sfc-demo/sfc104/README.md

    1) For ovs or ovs_dpdk

-   feature:install odl-sfc-scf-openflow odl-sfc-openflow-renderer odl-sfc-ui
+   feature:install odl-sfc-scf-openflow odl-sfc-openflow-renderer

    2) For vpp

-   feature:install odl-sfc-vpp-renderer odl-sfc-ui
+   feature:install odl-sfc-vpp-renderer

    Notice: please do stop, clean up, then restart ODL SFC when you run this demo in order that demo can run successfully.